-On April 10, the Taylor Haugen Board of Directors officially welcomed our newest recipient of $1500 scholarships.
-The scholarship selection committee chose the winners from a pool of highly qualified Okaloosa and Walton county seniors.
+On May 14, our new 2019 recipients of $1500 scholarships were welcomed by the Taylor Haugen Foundation Board of Directors.
+The scholarship selection committee chose the winners from a pool of highly qualified Okaloosa, Santa Rosa, Bay and Walton county seniors.
 Each applicant was evaluated on the basis of their academics, athletics, leadership, community service and Christian faith.

-One award was made to a Niceville High student and two to Okaloosa county students.
-One of the scholarships is endowed by the Parisot family.
-The foundation also awarded a scholarship for a Walton county student.
+This year was the first year we awarded a scholarship in Bay County.
+It is endowed by the St Joe Community Foundation.
+Two students from Niceville High and one from Baker won our Okaloosa county scholarships.
+One of the Okaloosa scholarships is endowed by the Parisot family.
+The foundation also awarded a scholarship for a Walton county student from Seacoast Collegiate.

-Elizabeth Johnson was our scholarship winner from Walton county.
-She lives in Defuniak Springs and her parents are Justin and Gina Johnson.
-As a student at Walton, she was involved on the volleyball team, National Honor Society, Student Government, Key Club and Anchor Club.
-She plans to attend University of West Florida and major in Nursing.
+Olivia Hurley was our Parisot scholarship winner from Okaloosa County.
+She lives in Baker and her parents are Victoria and Drew Hurley.
+As a student at Baker, she was involved on the volleyball team, Track, Basketball, Weightlifting, National Honor Society, Student Government and FCA while being a dual enrollment student maintaining a perfect GPA.
+She plans to attend University of North Florida and major in Pre Med.

-Waylon Steele was an Okaloosa county scholarship winner and our Parisot scholar.
-He lives in Navarre and his parents are Laura and Russell Steele.
-As a student at Fort Walton Beach High School, he played on the Baseball team as well as being involved in the National Honor Society and FCA.
-He plans to attend Northwest Florida State College and major in Mechanical Engineering.
+Thomas Risalvato was our first Bay county scholarship winner endowed by St Joe Foundation.
+He lives in Panama City Beach and his parents are Sarah and Thomas Risalvato.
+As a student at Arnold High School, he played football and baseball while being involved in National Honor Society, FCA and his church youth group.
+He plans to attend Florida Polytechnic University and major in engineering.

-Layton Warren was an Okaloosa county scholarship winner.
-She lives in Freeport and his parents are Christopher and Suzanne Pounds.
-As a student at Rocky Bayou Christian School, she was a cheerleader, basketball and softball player while being involved in National Honor Society, Student Government, FCA and Leadership Trek.
-She plans to attend Mississippi College and major in Elementary Education.
+Wesley Shackelford was also an Okaloosa county scholarship winner.
+He lives in Destin and his parents are Fletcher and Gayle Shackelford.
+As a student at Niceville High School, he played tennis while being involved in Science National Honor Society, FCA and National Honor Society.
+He plans to attend University of Georgia and major in finance and management information systems.